How do I hear the voice of my soul?

 Looking back, while I appreciated all of these experiences and people, I realized that the most helpful were those that empowered me to access my own inner wisdom rather than giving me the answers to my questions.
-Those people who were just a little further along the path and understand the process of awakening.
+Those people who were just a little further along the path understand the process of awakening.

-For example, seek out the meditation teacher that teaches you how to meditate rather than just guides you in a nice experience.
-The angel reader that teaches you how to look for your own signs.
-The spiritual teacher who helps you expand your worldview without telling you what to believe.
-The psychotherapist who understands the awakening process and views depression and/or anxiety as a sign from the soul providing valuable insight.
-The medical doctor who knows you can’t separate the body from the soul.
+For example, seek out a meditation teacher that teaches you how to meditate rather than just guides you in a nice experience.
+The angel reader teaches you how to look for your own signs.
+The spiritual teacher helps you expand your worldview without telling you what to believe.
+The psychotherapist who understands the awakening process and views depression and/or anxiety as a sign from the soul provides valuable insight.
+The medical doctor knows you can’t separate the body from the soul.

 This journey to connecting with our souls becomes the work of our life.
 To heal, grow, and evolve by living a life that aligns with who we are meant to become.
 When we do, we begin to feel vital, connected, and like our lives matter.